a stack of bacon wrapped manicotti shells on a plate by a smoker

 smoked shotgun shells lined on a grill grate

-OR if you are a big jalapeño fan, check out my Jalapeño Chicken Drumstick Poppers, Bacon Wrapped Jalapeño Cheese Fatty, or Bacon Wrapped BBQ Jalapeño Poppers!
+If you are a big jalapeño fan, check out my Jalapeño Chicken Drumstick Poppers, Bacon Wrapped Jalapeño Cheese Fatty, or Bacon Wrapped BBQ Jalapeño Poppers!

 assembled shotgun shells lined on a baking sheet